sbn-psi/harvest-policy-generator/README.md

 `baseurl` is the url of the bundle

 `bundleid` is the id of the bundle.
 This is the fourth component of the logical id.

-`collectionids` these are the ids of the collections within the bundle.
-They are the fifth component of the logical id.